pingcap/docs/ticdc/deploy-ticdc.md

 ## Deploy a new TiDB cluster that includes TiCDC using TiUP

-When you deploy a new TiDB cluster using TiUP, you can also deploy TiUP at the same time.
+When you deploy a new TiDB cluster using TiUP, you can also deploy TiCDC at the same time.
 You only need to add the `cdc_servers` section in the initialization configuration file that TiUP uses to start the TiDB cluster.
 For detailed operations, see [Edit the initialization configuration file](/production-deployment-using-tiup.md#step-3-edit-the-initialization-configuration-file).

 ## Add TiCDC to an existing TiDB cluster using TiUP

-You can also use TiUP to add the TiCDC components to an existing TiDB cluster.
+You can also use TiUP to add the TiCDC component to an existing TiDB cluster.
 Take the following procedures:

 1. Make sure that the current TiDB version supports TiCDC; otherwise, you need to upgrade the TiDB cluster to `v4.0.0-rc.1` or later versions.
 Since v4.0.6, TiCDC has become a feature for general availability (GA).
 It is recommended that you use v4.0.6 or later versions.